 - Know that film is both collectively and collaboratively, as well as personally and individually, produced and consumed.

 - Personally engage with film from a critical, aesthetic, emotional, cultural and creative perspective.

 - Regularly access a wide variety of film and film forms.

 - Develop an awareness of the social and historical context to film.

 - Be able to reflect upon the different ways of experiencing, exploring, and learning about film.

 Putting film education at the heart of learning for all

-And, for some, film education can be a first step to inspiring and enabling young people to seek a career in the sector, or to deploy their moving image skills in other fields.
+Working with partners and educators, Screen Scotland aims to inspire and equip people across Scotland to be able to access, enjoy, understand, create, explore and share film and all other forms of the moving image throughout their lives, putting film education where it belongs, at the heart of learning for all.
+And, for some, film education can be a first step to inspiring and enabling young people to seek a career in the sector, or to deploy their skills in other fields.